What constitutes rape?

-- She or he agrees by choice, and has the freedom and capacity to make that choice.
+According to s 74 of SOA 2003, a person consents if s/he agrees by choice and has the freedom and capacity to make that choice.

-- A victim is deemed not to have the capacity to make that choice if she or he is mentally incompetent, intoxicated, drugged, or below the age of consent.
+A victim is deemed not to have the capacity to make that choice if s/he is: mentally incompetent; suffers from a medical condition which limits their ability to consent or communicate consent; intoxicated; drugged; asleep or unconscious; below the age of consent.

-If a person has not given consent or was not capable of giving consent to a sexual act, it is irrelevant what they were wearing, how much they had to drink or where the act took place.
+If you have not given consent or were not capable of giving consent to a sexual act, it is irrelevant what you were wearing, how much you had to drink or where the act took place.
 The sooner and incident is reported to the police the more forensic evidence can be collected, and this will help bring a conviction.
-At the police station request to see the Sexual Offences Liaison Officer.
+At the police station, ask to see the Sexual Offences Liaison Officer.

 Advantages of reporting rape

-If you are frequently attacked by the same person, reporting it will stop future attacks.
+- if you are frequently attacked by the same person, reporting it will help stop future attacks.

 Disadvantages of reporting rape

-Reporting an incident does not necessarily mean that the attacker will be prosecuted.
+- reporting an incident does not necessarily mean the attacker will be prosecuted;

-Do not clear or clean the scene of the area where the incident took place
+- clear or clean the scene of the area where the incident took place.

 Incidents of sexual violence that are reported to the police will usually be recorded on video.
 This video could be played to the court at a later trial.
 If your statement is not recorded on video, a police officer will take down a written statement from you.
-You will be asked to read your statement before signing it to check that it is correct.
-The statement should be written in the language and style of speech that you use or is appropriate to you.
-Interpreters will be made available if required.
-Support workers are available from support organizations, it is recommended to have one with you when making your statement.
-Discuss any concerns you have about making a statement with the police officer dealing with your case.
+You will be asked to read your statement before signing it to check it is correct.

-Every police investigation concerning sexual violence will be overseen by an Investigating Officer and a Specially Trained Officer (STO) who will support you throughout the investigation and trial, if there is one.
-During the investigation of the offence the police may contact any witnesses and ask them to:
+Every police investigation concerning sexual violence will be overseen by an investigating officer.
+A specially trained officer (STO) will support you throughout the investigation and trial, if there is one.
+During the investigation the police may:

 Charging a suspect

-On completion of the investigation the police will pass the evidence to the Crown Prosecution Service (CPS) who will decide, based on sufficient and reliable evidence, whether or not the suspect should be charged with a criminal offence.
-The CPS will also consider whether there is a realistic chance of a conviction.
+On completion of the investigation the police will pass the evidence to the Crown Prosecution Service (CPS) who will decide, based on the evidence, whether or not the suspect should be charged with a criminal offence.

-Once it has been decided that a suspect will be charged with a sexual offence, they can either be released on bail and later attend the magistrates’ court on a set date, or be held in custody and appear in court within 24 hours.
+Once charged, the suspect can either be released on bail and attend the magistrates’ court on a set date, or held in custody and appear in court within 24 hours.

 Withdrawing a complaint

-If you have made a statement you can withdraw it at any time by asking the police officer dealing with your case to make a withdrawal statement.
 You will have to explain in the withdrawal statement why you no longer wish the investigation to continue.
-If a complainant admits to giving false information in a previous statement, they could be investigated for wasting police time or perverting the course of justice.
+If you admit to giving false information in a previous statement, you could be investigated for wasting police time or perverting the course of justice.